vinayintipalli/Technocolab/Kaggle Assessments/Python/README.md

-## It is the Python for Data Science Kaggle HandsOn.
+## It is assessments on Python for Data Science Kaggle HandsOn.